Henrique Gouveia e Melo

 Previously, while he was serving as Adjutant for Planning and Coordination of the Armed Forces General Staff, Gouveia e Melo rose to national prominence after being appointed coordinator of the Task Force for the successful national COVID-19 vaccination plan, that saw Portugal having the highest vaccination rates in the world.
 Gouveia e Melo had previously served as a Commander of the Portuguese Fleet (Comandante Naval) from 2017 to 2020 and, from 2017 to 2019, as Commander of the European Maritime Force (EUROMARFOR).

-Due to his prominent role during the ongoing COVID-19 pandemic in Portugal, Gouveia e Melo was included in Jornal de Negócios's list of 50 Most Powerful People of 2021, which included both Portuguese and international personalities.
-His popularity has made Gouveia e Melo be tipped by the media as a potential future presidential candidate.
+Due to his prominent role during the COVID-19 pandemic in Portugal, Gouveia e Melo was included in Jornal de Negócios's list of 50 Most Powerful People of 2021, which included both Portuguese and international personalities.
+His popularity has made Gouveia e Melo long be tipped by the media as a potential future presidential candidate.
+He officially announced his campaign for the 2026 Portuguese presidential election on 29 May 2025.

 Early life and career

 Henrique Gouveia e Melo was born in 1960 in Quelimane, Mozambique, which at the time was the Overseas Province of Mozambique, a territory under Portuguese rule.
 He was the son of Manuel Henriques Gomes de Frias de Melo e Gouveia, of a family of aristocratic roots in the Beira Interior region, and his wife Maria Helena Pereira Passaláqua, of Italian descent.
+Through his mother, he is a great-grandson of Viriato Zeferino Passaláqua (1850–1926), a brigade general, colonial administrator, and pioneer of the Spiritist movement in Portugal.

-He spent his youth between Quelimane and São Paulo in Brazil and, finally, Lisbon, where he went at age 18 to enrol at the Naval School as a cadet in 1979.
+He spent his youth between Quelimane and São Paulo in Brazil.
+As a young man, he earned the monicker "Marlon" — as in Marlon Brando — due to being sought after by the opposite sex.
+He finally went to Lisbon at age 18 to enroll at the Naval School as a cadet, in 1979.
 Each Naval School class is referred to by the name of an historical figure assigned to it as a patron; that year's was First World War hero Carvalho Araújo.
 In September 1984, at age 23, he finished his studies and was promoted to the rank of midshipman.